fahadaleem/fahadaleem/README.md

 - Firebase
 - Flask

 I am a self motivated, open minded and a creative person who can work under pressure.
+I like to write clean, and optimzed code, will provided solutions that will add values into your business.
 Open for new opportunities.
 <!--
 **fahadaleem/fahadaleem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.